-- If yes, identify if the patient has received a complete or partial series of the vaccine.
-If the patient received a complete series (e.g., 2 doses), CDC considers them to be fully vaccinated and no additional doses are needed. - If a patient received a partial series of a WHO authorized COVID-19 vaccine that is not currently authorized for use in the U.S. by the FDA, the CDC does NOT consider these persons to be fully vaccinated.
-If at least 28 days has passed since the vaccine dose was administered, a complete series of an FDA authorized COVID-19 vaccine can be offered to the patient. - If the patient received either a partial series or complete series of a COVID-19 vaccine that is not authorized for use by either the WHO or the FDA, the CDC does NOT consider these persons to be fully vaccinated.
-If at least 28 days has passed since the last vaccine dose was administered, a complete series of an FDA authorized COVID-19 vaccine can be offered to the patient.
+- o If a patient received a partial series of a WHO-EUL COVID-19 vaccine or received all or some of the recommended doses of a COVID-19 vaccine primary series that is not listed for emergency use by the WHO, the CDC does NOT consider these persons to be fully vaccinated.
+If at least 28 days has passed since the vaccine dose was administered, a complete age-appropriate series of an FDA authorized COVID-19 vaccine can be offered to the patient. - If the patient received either a partial series or complete series of a COVID-19 vaccine that is not authorized for use by either the WHO or the FDA, the CDC does NOT consider these persons to be fully vaccinated.
+If at least 28 days has passed since the last vaccine dose was administered, a complete age-appropriate series of an FDA authorized COVID-19 vaccine can be offered to the patient.